 The reintroduction of bison to the Canadian plains constitutes a major conservation success story.
-There are currently over 250,000 bison on Canadian farms, ranches
+There are currently over 150,000 bison on Canadian farms, ranches and public lands.

 Prior to European settlement, millions of bison roamed the plains of North America – with the numbers on the Canadian prairies alone estimated as high as 10 million animals.
 The herds were so vast that early European travelers to the region often reported that their wagon trains could travel for days without losing sight of buffalo herds.
 But that would end -- by the close of the 19th century there were virtually no plains bison left on the Canadian prairies.
 The mass extermination was primarily the result of unrestricted hunting and weak, largely un-enforced government conservation measures.
 The Canadian herds could not withstand the combined pressures of subsistence hunting by native people and the fur trade's demand for buffalo hides and pemmican.

 Remarkably, a handful of "wood bison", a regional variant of the species with a range that once included the forested regions of northern Alberta, northwest Saskatchewan, parts of the Yukon and southern Northwest Territories, managed to survive the slaughter.